pawkrol/NeuralNetworks/README.md

 <br>
 [ENG] <br>
 This is an academic project for AGH University in Cracow.
 Some of the content in this repository may be in polish language.<br>
-In catalogue `Wykresy` one can find a screenshots from the working applications.<br>
+In catalogue `Wykresy` one can find a screenshots of the working applications.<br>